huaminghuangtw/Evergreen-Notes/Permanent-Notes/sleep.md

 * Checking the time when you wake up at night can train your brain to continue waking at that time.
 This is a form of **learning** whereby checking the clock strengthens the memory association with that specific time.
 	* Remove visible clocks from your bedroom to help disrupt this pattern.
-* If you wake up in the middle of the night, don't check the time.
+* If you wake up in the middle of the night, don’t check the time.
 This will allow you to fall back asleep without worrying about how many hours you have left. → Alternatives: (1) 冥想 (搭配: 腹式呼吸、身體掃描等等) (2) 看書 (3) 聽 Podcasts

 **Can we “bank” sleep or catch up on lost sleep?**
-Sleep doesn't work like a bank.
+Sleep doesn’t work like a bank.
 You cannot accumulate a sleep “debt” and then hopefully pay it off later, such as on the weekend.
 There is no such a credit system when it comes to sleep.
 The body can **only recoup ~25% of the lost hours**.
 Frequently sleeping less than the recommended 7 to 8 hours/night (some may need 6, others 9 or even 10 hours!) means you will always be running a sleep debt - predictive of ill health outcomes and early mortality.

 Reframing: 把睡覺當作是…